drSandraMartin/drSandraMartin.github.io/content/authors/admin/_index.md

 ---

 ## Welcome
-<font color="white">I am a cognitive neuroscientist at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany.
-I combine neuroimaging and neuromodulation methods with graph theory, large language models (LLMs), and behavioral modeling to explore cognitive changes across the adult lifespan.
+<font color="white"> I am a cognitive neuroscientist with a focus on computational modeling of brain signals in language and cognition across the adult lifespan.
+My work integrates fMRI, TMS, and behavioral measures with machine learning and large language models to quantify prediction, semantic control, and executive functions.
 {style="text-align: justify;"}

-I am particularly interested in the age-related changes in the trajectories of memory processes and their interaction with executive functions.
-I am also a strong supporter of open and reproducible research practices and strive to implement them in my own work.
+I am also a strong supporter of open and reproducible research practices and implement them in my own work.
 {style="text-align: justify;"}

 Please reach out if you're interested to chat or to collaborate! <a href= "mailto: martin@cbs.mpg.de">:postbox:</a></font>